 Domesticated dogs are classed as carnivorous, and need to get a well balanced diet introduced into their meals.
 Dogs that eat only meat can develop an imbalance of calcium and phosphorous in their diets.
 The results of this can be fragile bones, weight loss, joint diseases, intestinal problems, a lack-luster coat, and loss of energy.
 Packaged and processed food is not always what you expect it to be and homemade foods can be much more beneficial for your pet.
 Remember that your home cooked pet food does not contain any preservatives, so limit the amounts you cook, or consider freezing till needed.

-Blend eggs in mixing bowl.
+Directions: • Preheat oven to 350º. • Blend eggs in mixing bowl.
 Add wheat germ and milk.
 Stir until smooth.
 Add whole wheat flour and mix into egg mixture using your hands.
 Pat dough into a long rectangle, about 3" wide (or as wide as your bone-shaped cookie cutter is long), and ½" thick.
 Cut it into bone shapes.
-Place dough 1 inch apart on an increased cookie sheet.
+Place dough 1 inch apart on an increased cookie sheet. • Bake for 25 minutes on one side, then turn over and bake another 25 minutes. • Remove from oven and let biscuits cool on racks. • You can add additional flavors of any kind! • Recipe will make about 15 average sized biscuits

 ###

-The following video, Lassie and Timmy, courtesy of You Tube.
+The following video, Lassieand Timmy, courtesy of You Tube.

 The 20th century, more than any other, has been one of staggering transformation.

+Our population has mushroomed by almost 200 million since 1900.
 Passenger travel zoomed from the horse to the supersonic.
 Computers accomplish in hours what took turn-of-the-century factory crew days.
 And the foods we've eaten and how we entertain have taken an equally remarkable journey.

 This post is a journey through yesterday in entertaining.
 Although customs and conventions have changed in response to a changing world you may note that as Cole Porter said: “Everything Old is New Again.”